kittymagician/IceKitty/README.md

 This tool is for RESEARCH PURPOSES ONLY!
 Use with caution.

 ## Licence
 This tool is licenced under MIT License.

+## Artwork
+The "IceKitty" branding is copyright of © Kitty Magician 2018.

 ## With Thanks
 I wish to thank the following people and organisations who helped me during my Dissertation.